Av3boy/Sourcefier/README.md

 # Sourcefier

-Can't remember the format in which a
+Can't remember the format in which a source item needs to be.
+We've got you covered!

 ## Introduction